boostercloud/booster/docs/examples/cart-service/README.md

 manually in the Cart entity file.
 You can also use the type generator `boost new:type` if you prefer.
 Types generated like that will be placed in the `common/` folder.

-7. Then we need to write the logic that projects the events into a Cart.
+7. Then we need to write the logic that reduces the events into a Cart.
 This is business-dependent.
 In our case, the code of the Entity class would be like this:
 ```typescript
 // ... imports here ...